madetech/blog/README.md

  - [x] Fork repository and create your blog post in [/posts/](/posts/)
  - [x] Issue a pull request and get the post reviewed
  - [x] Move to "Ready to publish" on [editorial calendar][ed-cal]
- - [x] Get the post on the MadeTech blog
+ - [x] Get the post on the Made Tech blog
+ - [x] Canvas opinion on whether the post should appear on the website homepage
  - [x] Move to "Ready to market" on [editorial calendar][ed-cal]
  - [x] Link your post in [INDEX.md](INDEX.md)
  - [x] Share post on popular traffic sources